North Star Computers: North Star Horizon (1977)

 Early machines used a wooden cabinet and sported a logo placard with the company name stylized "NorthStar".
 Later machines used an all-metal case and the name was separated (as in the image on this page).

 North Star Advantage (1982)

 The Advantage was an all-in-one 4 MHz Z80A-based computer with 64 KB of user RAM and 20 KB of graphics RAM.
 It used two double-sided, double-density 360 kB floppy disk (hard-sectored) drives and an optional 5 MB Winchester disk.
 The Advantage was known for its 640×240 graphics capabilities and was sold with four demonstration programs, one of which plotted and calculated a pattern of lines reminiscent of the Arcade game Qix.
 The Advantage also had an optional 8088 co-processor board available that ran MS-DOS 1.0.
 When the Advantage was introduced NorthStar had moved its offices, manufacturing and warehousing facilities to 14440 Catalina St. in San Leandro, California.
-NorthStar remained at that location until they ceased operations.
+NorthStar remained at that location until it ceased operations.